miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 ---
 title: "Setting up a Local Odoo 16 Development Server With Docker"
 description:
-  "Guide on setting up a local Odoo 16 development server with Docker to create and develop custom Odoo modules"
+  "Guide on setting up a local Odoo 16 development server on Debian or Ubuntu with Docker to create and develop custom Odoo modules"
 date: 2023-07-15T23:48:21-04:00
 toc: True
 ---